israel-lugo/capidup/README.md

 ## Considerations

-There is a small possibility of false positives.
+There is a *very small* possibility of false positives.
+For any given file, there is a 1 in 2<sup>64</sup> (1:18,446,744,073,709,551,616) chance of some other random file being detected as its duplicate by mistake.

-Two different files may have the same hash: this is called a collision.
+The reason for this is that two different files may have the same hash: this is called a collision.
 Capidup uses MD5 (which generates 128 bit hashes) for detecting whether the files are equal.
 It cannot distinguish between a case where both files are equal and a case where they just happen to generate the same MD5 hash.

-The odds of this happening by accident, though, for two files of the same size, are very low.
-Assuming a completely random distribution, it would be in the order of 1 in 2<sup>64</sup>.
+The odds of this happening by accident, though, for two files of the same size, are really very low.
+For normal home use, dealing with movies, music, source code or other documents, this problem can be disregarded.

+## Security

+There is one case when care should be taken: when comparing files which might have been intentionally manipulated by a malicious attacker.

+While the chance of two random files having the same MD5 hash are really very low (as stated above), it *is* possible for a malicious attacker to purposely manipulate a file to have the same MD5 as another.
+The MD5 algorithm is not secure against intentional disception.

+This may be of concern for example when comparing things such as program installers.
+A malicious attacker could infect an installer with malware, and manipulate the rest of the file in such a way that it still has the same MD5 as the original.
+Comparing the two files, Capidup would show them as duplicates when they are not.

 ## Future plans

-Future plans for Capidup include having a configurable option to use a different hashing algorithm, such as SHA1 which has a larger hash size of 160 bits, or SHA2 which allows hashes ranging from 224 to 512 bits.
-The probability of collisions then would be astronomically low.
-This will of course be slower, depending on the chosen algorithm.
+Future plans for Capidup include having a configurable option to use a different hashing algorithm, such as SHA1 which has a larger hash size of 160 bits, or SHA2 which allows hashes up to 512 bits and has no publicly known collision attacks.
+SHA2 is currently used for most cryptographic purposes, where security is essential.
+False positives, random or maliciously provoked, would be practically impossible.
+Duplicate detection will of course be slower, depending on the chosen algorithm.

-There could even be an extra paranoid optional setting, which would check files with two different hashing algorithms.
-That would make it virtually impossible to have a collision, but the tradeoff in speed would probably not be worth it.
+For the extremely paranoid case, there could be an additional setting which would check files with two different hashing algorithms.
+The tradeoff in speed would not be worthwhile for any normal use case, but the possibility could be there.